domonik/python-novice/episodes/20-research-challange.md

 :::::::::::::::::::::::::::::::::::::::: questions

-- How did the class go?
+- How do i analyze data using python?

 ::::::::::::::::::::::::::::::::::::::::::::::::::